mcrawley/Watson-Customer-Feedback/README.md

 ## Functional Requirements ##

-- Users must be able to submit verbal comments consisting of 2 -3 sentences to the application using, at worst, an inbuilt microphone in their computer
+- Users are able to submit verbal comments consisting of 2 -3 sentences to the application using, at worst, an inbuilt microphone in their computer
-- Users must be able to submit verbal comments in languages other than English
+- Users are able to submit verbal comments in languages other than English
-- The application must provide users with a textual display of their comments in English, and where appropriate, the language originally used
+- The application will provide users with a textual display of their comments in English, and where appropriate, the language originally used
-- Tone analysis must be conducted on each instance of customer feedback and results must be retained
+- Tone analysis will be conducted on each instance of customer feedback and results will be retained
-- An accumulative representation of customer feedback results must be displayed to the user upon submission of their own feedback
+- An accumulative representation of customer feedback results will be displayed to the user upon submission of their own feedback
-- The user should not be able to view current feedback statistics until they have submitted their own feedback
+- The user will not be able to view current feedback statistics until they have submitted their own feedback

 ## Non-Functional Requirements ##

 - Security
   - IBM Bluemix account details and individual service credentials should not be exposed in the source code of the application
 - Scalability
-  - The application must be scalable in terms of the number of languages it supports
+  - The application is scalable in terms of the number of languages it supports
-  - The application must be scalable in terms of the capacity of the customer feedback database
+  - The application is scalable in terms of the capacity of the customer feedback database
-- Performance
-  - The application should not take more than 5 seconds to process audio recordings and return results to the user.
 - Usability
-  - The user interface must be simple to use and require no previous technical knowledge
+  - The user interface is simple to use and requires no previous technical knowledge
-  - If issues arise regarding the processing of audio provided by the user, they must be informed in a clear and prompt manner
+  - If issues arise regarding the processing of audio provided by the user, they will be informed in a clear and prompt manner
 - Availability
-  - The application itself and all IBM services should have minimal downtime
+  - The application itself and all IBM services will have minimal downtime

 ## Getting Started ##
 1. Create a Bluemix account at https://console.ng.bluemix.net/registration/ or use an existing Bluemix account